EOSIO/eosio-java-softkey-signature-provider/README.md

 }
 ```

-To sign **an** `EosioTransactionSignatureRequest`, you should first create it with your serialized transaction and list of public keys.
-EOSIO SDK for Java **handle** the creation of the object for you.
+To sign an `EosioTransactionSignatureRequest`, you should first create it with your serialized transaction and list of public keys.
+EOSIO SDK for Java handles the creation of the object for you.
 Finally, call `signTransaction` to sign.

 ```java